hashicorp/design-system/website/docs/components/tooltip/partials/code/how-to-use.md

 ## How to use this component

-The HDS tooltip is provided both as a `TooltipButton` component and as an `hds-tooltip` Ember modifier.
-The component is intended to handle the majority of use cases and should be used vs. the modifier whenever feasible.
-The modifier is available if you need to apply a tooltip to a custom element other than an HTML button although should still only be used with interactive elements such as anchor links and form inputs to ensure accessibility.
+The HDS tooltip is provided as both a `TooltipButton` component and as an `hds-tooltip` Ember modifier.
+To be accessible, the element which triggers a tooltip needs to be an interactive element which can receive focus.
+This means that:

+* if the tooltip needs to be applied to a non-interactive element, the `TooltipButton` component should be used as it wraps the opener element with a `button` element.
+* if the tooltip needs to be applied to an element which is already interactive, the `hds-tooltip` mmodifier should be used.

 Currently, the tooltip uses [Tippy.js](https://atomiks.github.io/tippyjs/) under the hood for its main functionality.